Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 It started with the strongest, most physically capable men alive feeling as weak as kittens.
 That passed fairly quickly, thanks to Crude and the HEAT’s absolutely cutting-edge understanding of their bodies and how to *properly* use and abuse them, fuel them, and *care* for them.

-This had been a particularly long deployment for them, too, which was why Powell had called her in; she was a “dirty, war-profiteering” civilian contractor these days, after all.
+This had been a particularly long deployment for them, too, which was why Powell had called her in; she was a "dirty, war-profiteering" civilian contractor these days, after all.

 She was making more cold hard cash than Adam did these days, even *with* his monthly stipends and bonuses.
 She’d teased him about it too, to which he’d pointed out his property empire, homesteading bonus payment…